printers-for-people/catboat/docs/Debugging.md

 ## Manually sending commands to the micro-controller

-Normally, the host klippy.py process would be used to translate gcode commands to Klipper micro-controller commands.
-However, it's also possible to manually send these MCU commands (functions marked with the DECL_COMMAND() macro in the Klipper source code).
+Normally, the host klippy.py process would be used to translate gcode commands to Kalico micro-controller commands.
+However, it's also possible to manually send these MCU commands (functions marked with the DECL_COMMAND() macro in the Kalico source code).
 To do so, run:

 ```
 ~/klippy-env/bin/python ./klippy/console.py /tmp/pseudoserial